Holly, Michigan: 2000 census

+Education

+As at February 2024, Holly Academy was a K-8 charter school with a roll of 586, authorized and supported by Central Michigan University.

 Tourism

 Holly is the site of the Annual Holly Dickens Festival, as well as the Michigan Renaissance Festival, which was the main shooting location for the romantic comedy film All's Faire in Love (2009).

 Holly is the starting point of the Shiawassee River Heritage Water Trail at WaterWorks Park.

-Mount Holly, the largest ski/snowboard resort in southeastern Michigan, is located 3 mi northeast of the village in Groveland Township.
-The ski area has 19 trails with a range of difficulty, and a high-speed quad chairlift.
-Nearby is the state owned Holly Recreation Area.
+Mount Holly, a large ski/snowboard resort in southeastern Michigan, is located 3 mi northeast of the village in Groveland Township.
+Nearby is the state-owned Holly Recreation Area.

 Crapo Park, named after Michigan Governor Henry H. Crapo (1804–1869), located near the junction of the CSX Saginaw Subdivision and Canadian National Railway's Holly Subdivision, is a popular viewing location for railfans.
-Both lines were formerly served by Holly's small (now abandoned) Holly Union Depot, built in 1886.
+Both lines were formerly served by Holly's small (now abandoned) Holly Union Depot, built-in 1886.
 A nonprofit group is currently attempting to restore the neglected building to its former glory.

 The town of Holly was featured as a campaign stop in the Clint Eastwood political action thriller film In The Line Of Fire (1993).

 News and media

-Holly is served by the Tri-County Times for print news, and the Oakland County Times for online news.
+Holly is served by the Tri-County Times for print news and the Oakland County Times for online news.